uri-library-data-services/iassist-preview/content/blog/north-american-ddi-conference-april-2013.md

-Our keynote speaker will be Dr. [Jay Greenfield](http://www.ipsr.ku.edu/naddi/JayGreenfield.shtml) of Booz Allen Hamilton where he is the semantic architect for a DDI Lifecycle based metadata system that supports the National Children\'s Study (NCS).
+Our keynote speaker will be Dr. [Jay Greenfield](http://www.ipsr.ku.edu/naddi/JayGreenfield.shtml) of Booz Allen Hamilton where he is the semantic architect for a DDI Lifecycle based metadata system that supports the National Children's Study (NCS).